SpoddyCoder/clonepi/README.md

 ## Prerequisites
 ClonePi works on Raspberry Pi's running a Debian based OS (Raspbian tested).
-It requires rsync & dosfstools, these are normally installed but if not, run the following...
+It requires rsync & dosfstools - these are normally installed but if not run the following...

 ```
 $ sudo apt-get update